alexnguyennz/vsctrust.org.nz/src/content/pages/donate.md

   Thank you for taking the time to consider donating to us.

-  Our organisation creates meaningful change throughout communities in the Pōneke, Te Awa Kairangi and Porirua (Wellington, Hutt Valley and Porirua) regions.
+  Our organisation works to create change for younger generations within our local communities across Wellington, Porirua, and Hutt Valley.

-  Our work focusses around targeted programmes offering support, care, and creating connections.
-Building stronger, safer and more inclusive communities
+  Our targeted programmes offer support, care, and create connections.

-  -  together.
+  Through our work we build stronger, safer, and more inclusive communities.

+  We have also recently expanded into Auckland with our programme Take 10 establishing a positive presence in the Queen Street and Te Komititanga Square area.

-  We know our work makes a real impact, donating to us is your chance to make an impact too.
+  We know our work makes a real impact.

+  If you choose to donate to us, know that you are choosing to make an impact too.
 ---
 Once your donation has been completed, you will receive a receipt via email automatically.
 If you have any queries or concerns related to this please contact [hello@vsctrust.org.nz](mailto:hello@vsctrust.org.nz?Subject=DONATION%20ENQ%20SURNAMEHERE) with the subject line: DONATION ENQ followed by your surname.